 - 5.14.1 "Sharing of consensual or non-consensual nude and semi-nude images or videos" refers to any sharing of youth-produced sexual imagery between children.
-This includes; - A person under the age of 18 creating and sharing sexual imagery of themselves with a peer under the age of 18; - A person under the age of 18 sharing sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult; - A person under the age of 18 being in possession of sexual imagery created by another person under the age of 18. - 5.14.2 The school has a responsibility to educate children in the risks relating to 'sharing consensual or non-consensual nude images or videos' and how to keep themselves safe online.
+This includes; - A person under the age of 18 creating and sharing sexual imagery of themselves with a peer under the age of 18; - A person under the age of 18 sharing sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult; - A person under the age of 18 being in possession of sexual imagery created by another person under the age of 18; - A person under the age of 18 creating and sharing sexual imagery of themselves with a peer under the age of 18 or an adult that has been created with the use of artificial intelligence - 5.14.2 The school has a responsibility to educate children in the risks relating to 'sharing consensual or non-consensual nude images or videos' and how to keep themselves safe online.
 Our PSHE policy and online safety policies can be found on the Pool drive and on the website at www.bluecoatschool.com - 5.14.3 Any incidents or suspected incidents of 'sharing consensual or non-consensual nude images or videos' should be reported to the DSL without delay. - 5.14.4 Once reported to the DSL, the DSL will decide on the appropriate course of action.
-This could include; - Referrals to the MASH in regards to all parties involved (also the police if an urgent response required); - Confiscation of mobile phones in line with guidance 'Searching, Screening and Confiscation, (September 2022); - Support for young people involved to prevent reoccurrence; - Sanctions in accordance with the behaviour policy; - 5.14.5 Any incidents of 'sharing consensual or non-consensual nude images or videos' involving the following will result in a MASH and sometimes a Police referral; - Adult involvement; - Coercion or blackmail; - Children under the age of 13; - Extreme, or violent content; - Immediate risk of harm. - 5.14.6 Staff will not view images or videos on pupil devices.
+This could include; - Referrals to the MASH in regards to all parties involved (also the police if an urgent response required): - Confiscation of mobile phones in line with guidance 'Searching, Screening and Confiscation, (September 2022); - Support for young people involved to prevent reoccurrence; - Sanctions in accordance with the behaviour policy; - 5.14.5 Any incidents of 'sharing consensual or non-consensual nude images or videos' involving the following will result in a MASH and sometimes a Police referral; - Adult involvement; - Coercion or blackmail; - Children under the age of 13; - Extreme, or violent content; - Immediate risk of harm. - 5.14.6 Staff will not view images or videos on pupil devices.
 Confiscated devices will be stored securely and passed to the relevant agencies. - 5.14.7 We will work with parents as necessary if their child is involved in the sharing of consensual or non-consensual nude images or videos. - 5.14.8 We operate a culture of safeguarding and young people should feel confident to disclose if they have sent an inappropriate image of themselves.
 Children will always be supported to retrieve and delete the images.